CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 - Supports reading files from azure or from disk

 #### Cons
-- Need to support to different URI schemes
+- Need to support different URI schemes
 - Relies on pulling files out of azure which is slower than disk or the database
 - Requires more complicated error handling